burcakotlu/GLANET/docs/source/tutorial.rst

 	* *Check User Defined Library Annotation check box in the User Defined Library panel.*

-	* *Load prepared UserDefinedLibraryInputFile.txt under  ~path/to/tool/Data/demo_input_data/UserDefinedLibrary/ as User Defined Library Input File.*
+	* *Load UserDefinedLibraryInputFile.txt under  ~path/to/tool/Data/demo_input_data/UserDefinedLibrary/ as User Defined Library Input File.*

 	In this input file, you list the file/s that you want to add into library.
 	With an header line at the top, in each row of this input file, there are 4 columns separated by tab.